KannonZenetism/zenetism-field-physics/structural-physics/SP05-time-memory-hypostatic-flow.md

 > Aion contains time as essence;
 > \( \chi \) shapes it as direction;
 > traversal manifests it as experience.
+>
+> No being departs from Aion in an ontological sense;
+> procession and return name only differential orientation
+> within an already-integrated totality.

 ---